 Easy Brown Sugar Grilled Pineapple made in a grill pan is the quintessential side dish to any summer dishes you’re making.
 When grilled the pineapple gets soft, tender and melts in your mouth!

-Brown Sugar Grilled Pineapple is one of our favorite side dishes to make all summer long.
-There are so many ways you can use pineapples to flavor your meals all summer long and it is so easy to make and adds a ton of flavor… plus it is healthy to boot and doesn’t alter your tastebuds like raw pineapple does.
+Grilled Pineapple is one of our favorite side dishes to make all summer long.
+There are so many ways you can use pineapples to flavor your meals all summer long!
+Grilled pineapple is so easy to make and adds a ton of flavor… plus it’s healthy to boot and doesn’t alter your tastebuds like raw pineapple does.

-So if you’ve experienced the same, the way to enjoy pineapple is to cook it.
+If you’ve experienced this, the way to enjoy pineapple is to cook it.
 You don’t have to cook the poor thing to death, but just long enough to break down the enzyme.
 Then you can enjoy your Brown Sugar Grilled Pineapple without any fear of dreaded pineapple tongue.

 - Honey!
 I go 50/50 on choosing brown sugar or honey, usually depending on what other flavors I have going on in the meal.
 Honey has a much more prominent flavor.